Police operation in Son Gotleu with around 60 officers patrolling the neighborhood

 What is often missing

 In public perception police operations quickly stand for enforcement and order.
-Less visible, however, are consequences such as temporary displacement of trade into side streets, mistrust between neighbourhood and authorities, or the question whether administrative measures (for example missing permits) would be better addressed through targeted information and low-threshold assistance.
+Less visible, however, are consequences such as temporary displacement of trade into side streets, mistrust between neighbourhood and authorities, or the question whether administrative measures (for example missing permits) would be better addressed through targeted information and low-threshold assistance, as can be found in Ajuntament de Palma permits and procedures.
 Also rarely discussed: the follow-up.
 Are violations documented and do they lead to lasting measures, or does it remain a "big deployment, small effect"?

 Concrete levers for more sustainable solutions